Frequently Asked Questions

 What happens at the inspection?

 EBMUD will witness the verification test.
 The test should be conducted per the provided guidelines and is usually done by a qualified contractor.
-See pages 3 and 4 of the guidelines for test setups.
+See pages 3 to 6 of the guidelines for test setups.
 You or your contractor should be ready to conduct the test at the start of the appointment window, as explained in the guidelines and the scheduling information.

 Can I set up the verification test myself or do I need to hire a plumber to do it?